Overview

 We use CT where you’ve completed units of study at another TAFE College or Registered Training Organisation that meet the requirements of another course.
 We grant credit according to the Certification, Issuing, and Recognition of Qualifications and Statements of Attainment.
 Assessing a CT is free.

-If you are eligible for RPL or CT, you may be able to finish the course faster and reduce the total course fees.
+If you’re eligible for RPL or CT you may be able to complete the course in a shorter duration with reduction to total course fees.
 Check your eligibility with us.

 Ready to Apply?